 OZARK SOUL - regional native plant producer.
 We are a small native plant nursery in rural southern Missouri without a retail outlet.
-Our primary venues consist mainly of native plant sales on Saturdays throughout the Ozark region.
+Our primary venues are native plant sales on Saturdays throughout the Ozark region.

 Visit our Sale Events page to view our spring 2021 schedule.
-Additional details and Sale Events will soon be added.
+Autumn Sale Events will soon be added by mid-Summer.

-View our current plant Availability **species availability will be added throughout spring**
+View our current plant Availability **species availability will be added throughout summer**

 Ozark Soul offers native plants grown from seed collected throughout the Ozark region .
 By providing native plants for your gardens and landscapes we hope to connect you to nature and welcome you home.